gitlabhq/gitlab-recipes/install/centos/README.md

 The use of ruby version managers such as [RVM](http://rvm.io/), [rbenv](https://github.com/sstephenson/rbenv) or [chruby](https://github.com/postmodern/chruby) with GitLab in production frequently leads to hard to diagnose problems.
 Version managers are not supported and we strongly advise everyone to follow the instructions below to use a system ruby.

 Remove the old Ruby 1.8 package if present.
-Gitlab 6.7 only supports the Ruby 2.0.x release series:
+GitLab only supports the Ruby 2.0+ release series:

     yum remove ruby